 1984-1985 Gill et al.

-Code-1 and Code-2: Regularly occurring North American avifauna.
+Code-1 and Code-2: Regularly occurring ABA Area avifauna.

 Includes regular breeding species and visitors.
 There is no firm designation between Code-1 and Code-2 species, except that logically Code-1 species are more widespread and are usually more numerous.
-Code-2 species have a restricted North American range, are more widespread, but occur in lower densities, or are quite secretive making their detection often difficult.
+Code-2 species have a restricted range in the ABA Area, are widespread but occur in lower densities, or are quite secretive which makes their detection often difficult.
 We readily acknowledge that some Code-2 species are harder to find than some species that have higher codes.

 Code-6: Cannot be found.

-The ABA area (sometimes referred to as the ABA Checklist Area) is essentially North America north of Mexico.
+The ABA Area (sometimes referred to as the ABA Checklist Area) is essentially North America north of Mexico plus the Hawaiian Islands.

-Specifically, the area encompassed is the 49 continental United States, Hawaii, Canada, the French islands of St. Pierre et Miquelon, and adjacent waters to a distance of 200 miles from land or half the distance to a neighboring country, whichever is less.
+Specifically, the area encompassed is the 49 continental United States, the Hawaiian Islands, Canada, the French islands of St. Pierre et Miquelon, and adjacent waters to a distance of 200 miles from land or half the distance to a neighboring country, whichever is less.

 Birds observed on or over an ocean are counted for the area having jurisdiction over the nearest land, if within 200 miles.